Configuring and connecting to an existing AWS RDS instance from TORO Cloud

 Make sure to add all TORO Cloud public IPs

-To ensure that your TORO Cloud instance can always connect to your external RDS instance, make sure to whitelist all public IPs listed in our page.
+To ensure that your TORO Cloud instance can always connect to your external RDS instance, make sure to whitelist all public IPs listed on our page.

 Associating the security group with the Amazon RDS instance and enabling its public endpoint